Air conditioning units in motor vehicles that contain refrigerants must be removed prior to disposal of the unit. This page provides information on:

 |To extract the refrigerant from an appliance and clean the refrigerant for reuse without meeting all the purity requirements for reclamation.||To reprocess refrigerant to at least the purity specified in AHRI Standard 700-2016, and to verify this purity with a laboratory analysis.
 In general, reclamation involves the use of processes or procedures available only at a refrigerant reprocessing or manufacturing facility.
 A list of certified reclaimers is available through the MPCA and U.S. EPA.|

-Five steps to ensure compliance regarding refrigerants for motor vehicle salvage facilities
+Four steps to ensure compliance regarding refrigerants for motor vehicle salvage facilities

 Step 1: Obtain technician certification, if applicable